Tudou: Video format

 Tudou's video playback technology is based on Macromedia's Flash Player.
 This technology allows the site to display videos with quality comparable to more established video playback technologies (such as Windows Media Player, QuickTime and RealPlayer) that generally require the user to download and install a web browser plugin in order to view video.
 Flash also requires a plug-in, but the Flash 7 plug-in is generally considered to be present on approximately 90% of online computers.
 The video can also be played back with gnash(cannot) or VLC.
 It has pixel dimensions of 320 by 240 (4:3) or 352 by 264 (16:9), depending on the aspect ratio of the source video.
-Videos run at 25 frames per second with a maximum data rate of 300kbit/s.
+Videos run at 25 frames per second with a maximum data rate of 300 kbit/s.

 Tudou accepts uploaded videos in a variety of formats, including .WMV, .AVI, .MOV, MPEG and .MP4.

 Video can be seen in windowed mode or full screen mode; it is possible to switch the mode during the viewing of any video without reloading it because of the full-screen function of Adobe Systems Flash Player 9.

 Because of the copyright and licensing issues, some Tudou videos are blocked to international IP addresses.

 Bandwidth

-Tudou reports that it's one of the world's largest bandwidth users, sending over 1PB (Petabyte) of video files per day, which is nearly 100Gbit/s of sustained traffic.
+Tudou reports that it's one of the world's largest bandwidth users, sending over 1PB (Petabyte) of video files per day, which is nearly 100 Gbit/s of sustained traffic.
 The company uses a variety of proprietary and commercial content distribution networks (CDNs), such as ChinaCache to distribute videos around China.

 The domain tudou.com attracted almost 10 million visitors annually by 2008 according to a Compete.com survey.